This post may contain affiliate links. Please read our disclosure policy.

 If you’ve never made homemade pasta before, or you have and weren’t thrilled with the results, you’re in luck.
 This is in my top ten most viewed recipes and everyone agrees – this is the best homemade pasta recipe!

 Read below to see step-by-step photos and a video detailing the ingredients and process.
-Whether you have a pasta maker or plan on rolling and cutting it by hand, you’ll get amazing results, with or without any special equipment.
+Whether you have a pasta roller or plan on rolling and cutting it by hand, you’ll get amazing results, with or without any special equipment.

 homemade pasta on rack.